The Man They Could Not Hang (1934 film)

 The Man They Could Not Hang is a 1934 Australian film directed by Raymond Longford about the life of John Babbacombe Lee, whose story had been filmed previously in 1912 and 1921.
+These silent films were called "one of the greatest box-office features that ever came out of this country."
+The sound film was not as successful.

 Synopsis

 In Devonshire, John Lee works for wealthy spinster Emma Keys.
 On the night he is engaged to be married, Keys is murdered and Lee is arrested on circumstantial evidence and is convicted of murder.
 He is condemned to death but when the authorities try to execute him the trap doors will not open.
 They fail a second time and his sentence is commuted to life imprisonment.
 There is a sub-plot about smuggling and secret service agents.